 The Yough - River of my Son

-Raft moving - jumbled impressions - the unsteady sway of rubber undulating underneath, nothing is firm, jerky balancing, the rush and swoosh, poised to lean in at the slightest jerk when I know I should be further out.
-I am lost as to technique, slightly uncomfortable, a pain in the left hip from my left foot jammed under the thwart for a hold and what's that, a blister forming on my hand?
+The raft is moving, there are jumbled impressions and the unsteady sway of rubber is undulating underneath.
+Nothing is firm, jerky balancing, the rush and swoosh, poised to lean in at the slightest jerk when I know I should be further out.
+I am lost as to technique, slightly uncomfortable, a pain in my left hip from my left foot jammed under the thwart for a hold and what's that, a blister forming on my hand.

 Whoooweeee!
 We did it, high fives all around!

 It's the Yough - river of my son, my river guide.
 A kayaker with whitewater in his blood.
 Today though, it's raft day with mom - a birthday request on my part.

 Sixty-four years old, recently a grandma, I am beginning role reversal with my adult children (though they would say it started much earlier, in their teen years when they knew everything and I knew nothing).

 After my son and daughter-in-law unload their raft and leave to drop off the car at our take-out spot, I wait by our gear and watch the large outfitters lecturing people.
 I can't actually hear them, but I can see attentive faces watching the guide move about and point to life vests, sound a whistle and make wild gestures with a paddle overhead.

 I am beginning to feel a little nervous.
 Maybe I should be in one of those larger commercial rafts with a guide who does this every day.
 Isn't there more safety in a mass of novices?
 If I fall out, won't the rest, without hesitation, all jump in to fetch me?